kbase/groups/README.md

 field-user-myfield-validator=us.kbase.groups.fieldvalidators.SimpleFieldValidatorFactory
 ```

-All the previous field modifiers apply (using the `field-user-` prefix), but the group
+All the previous field modifiers apply (using the `field-user-` prefix) except for the group
-list setting only affects the owner's fields, since administrators and members are not
+list setting, since user custom fields are not visible in the groups list.
-visible in the group list, and the public modifier only affects the owner's and
-administrators' fields, since the members list is private.

 User fields have an additional setting that allows standard members, rather than only the owner
 and administrators, to set the field for their own record: